verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Sample-Level-QC.md

 # Summary

-Let's wrap up with a quick comparison using a few the variables we've collected for each sample.
+Let's wrap up with a quick comparison using the variables we've collected for each sample.

 ```r
 plot(dplyr::select(allResults, number_of_calls, missingness_rate,